dadaista/ChimpToken/README.md

 # Geth Console usage

-This is not a tutorial on geth commands, however let go through a few useful instructions.
+This is not a tutorial on geth commands, however lets go through few useful instructions.
-This will launch geth as a rpc server as well.
+This will launch geth as a rpc server.
 ```
 parallels@ubuntu:~$ geth --testnet --rpc --rpcapi="db,eth,net,web3,personal,web3"
 ```